 The subheader of Pelly’s piece said “A case for universal music access.”
 An idea that feels increasingly distant in how folks are beginning to imagine a post-coronavirus entertainment world.
 This isn’t to rehash late 90s tech pablum about how “information wants to be free” or some other nonsense.
 Rather, it is that communities can produce and sustain allowing the artists to be abundant, rather than scarce.
 Artists and collectives figuring out the best way of tending to their own space and contextualizing how they want their art to exist isn’t my goal to tamper.
 But in a moment where many of these conversations are occurring amongst those with money to spend eyeing ways to ultimately make it grow, I’m more interested in what can be done to further the universal experience of music.

-Last week, the Biden administration passed the American Rescue Plan, which included the Butch Lewis Emergency Pension Plan Relief Act of 2021 that aims to fund numerous pensions for the next 30 years.
+Last week, the Biden administration passed the American Rescue Plan, which included the Butch Lewis Emergency Pension Plan Relief Act of 2021 which aims to fund numerous pensions for the next 30 years.
 Affecting potentially millions of Americans, the American Federation of Musicians was excited to see this pass with the union’s own recent pension issues.
 In other exciting news, Gimlet and the Ringer unions reached contract agreements with Spotify, a nice step for digital media’s continued unionization wave.

 On Monday, the United Musicians and Allied Workers held rallies across the globe at Spotify offices for their Justice at Spotify campaign.
 I know a number of folks in the group and am excited that they’ve continued their efforts, even though I think many of these demands should be placed at the state before private corporations.
 Musicians hitting the streets with a firm set of demands is great to see!
 Also, a quick shout to the Columbia Graduate workers who are currently on strike against the institution.